HCPLab-SYSU/STKET/README.md

   Tao Pu, Tianshui Chen, Hefeng Wu, Yongyi Lu, Liang Lin

 ## Usage
-We construct this project based on [Yrcong' repository](https://github.com/yrcong/STTran).

 Firstly, we download the directory of data and fasterRCNN in [Yrcong' repository](https://github.com/yrcong/STTran).

 Then, we follow the instruction to compile some code for bbox operations.